ESC-20106 - Geographical and Environmental Field Skills

 Aims

-This module aims to develop students' fieldwork research skills applicable to the fields of geography, environmental science, sustainability and ecology and conservation.
-Students will gain experience of planning and executing fieldwork research in a real-world setting using appropriate techniques and skills.
+This module aims to develop students' research skills applicable to the fields of geography, environmental science, sustainability and ecology and conservation.
+Students will gain experience of planning and executing fieldwork research in an unfamiliar real-world setting using appropriate techniques and skills.
 Students will learn how to communicate the research process, including research strategy, data collection, analysis and interpretation through a research report.
-The module also aims to equip students with the knowledge, skills and methodologies required to undertake their independent research projects in L6.
+The module also aims to equip students with the knowledge, skills and methodologies required to design and undertake their independent research projects in Level 6 through the development of research proposal.

 Intended Learning Outcomes